 Besides its structural and engineering adhesive uses, the resin is also popularly used in building DIY tables like a flowing river which looks beautiful and unique.

 However, to get the best appealing overall results, it’s important to use the right type of materials in the right quantity.

-This means, for a river table you will require wooden planks with natural edges, which then need to be poured with the proper quantity of epoxy resin (clear or colored) in between.
+This means, that for a river table you will require wooden planks with natural edges, which then need to be poured with the proper quantity of epoxy resin (clear or colored) in between.